- End of 2nd Half

 Japan (W) - Scotland (W)

-Women's World Cup – Follow the Football match between Japan (W) and Scotland (W) live with Eurosport.
+Follow the Women's World Cup live Football match between Japan (W) and Scotland (W) with Eurosport.
 The match starts at 14:00 on 14 June 2019.
-Our live coverage lets you follow all the key moments as they happen.

 And that's full-time!